SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 Creating ha ... done
 ```

-You could verify that you have 3 running containers with the following command :
+You can verify that you have 3 running containers with the following command:

 `$ docker ps`